harness/developer-hub/docs/software-supply-chain-assurance/sbom/SBOM-Score.md

 **Lower Scores**: Suggest areas for improvement or further investigation.

-For more detailed information on scoring criteria, visit the sbomqs tool's GitHub page: sbomqs GitHub [Repository](https://github.com/interlynk-io/sbomqs/).
+For more detailed information on the scoring criteria, please visit the [sbomqs GitHub repository](https://github.com/interlynk-io/sbomqs/).